header-image

 • Limitations

-Application, Project Planning and Qualification of AI in fully automated Visual Inspection
+Application, Project Planning and Qualification of AI in Fully Automated Visual Inspection

 • Development of robust, reliable and production-ready models in 4 phases